Monthly to Bi-Weekly Salary Converter

 How does bi-weekly pay affect my budget?

-Bi-weekly pay can simplify budgeting for many, as it provides a consistent cash flow every two weeks, often aligning well with common bill cycles.
+Bi-weekly pay provides consistent cash flow every two weeks.
 The two 'extra' paychecks per year (months with three paydays) offer a valuable opportunity for accelerated savings or debt repayment.
-However, ensure your budget accounts for months with only two paychecks to avoid shortfalls.
+Base your monthly budget on 2 paychecks to avoid shortfalls.

 What is the average bi-weekly salary in the US?